-Do read the NCF's Safeguarding Policy Statement and note the contact details of the DSO.
+Do read the NCF's Safeguarding Policy Statement and note the contact details of the DSO . סט read the NCF's Saleguarding Policy Statement and note the contact details of the DSC.
 Do understand and respect NCF's Safeguarding Ethos and Ethical Working Policy.
-Do ensure you are familiar with how to give Comments & Suggestions and raise Concerns or Complaints .
+Do ensure you are familiar with how to give Comments & Suggestions and raise Concerns or Complaints.
 Do abide by this Code of Conduct and put it into practice at all times.
 Do encourage and support children, young people and adults to follow NCF's relevant Codes of Behaviour .
 Do bring any attitudes or behaviours that concern you to the attention of NCF's DSO .
 Do work with NCF to build relationships with our staff.
 Do demonstrate through your own behaviour that everyone should be treated with dignity and respect.
 Do understand that you must remain calm & respectful when there is conflict, despite who may be at fault.
 Do approach NCF staff to help solve any issues and/or problems.
 Do work with NCF and our staff for the benefit of all children, young people and adults.
 Do seek to clarify a child or adults' version of events with NCF's view to help resolve problems.